I know many of us are soon headed to Beijing thanks to American’s awesome ~$450 business class mistake fare, which they’re honoring.

 The most convenient is probably the Hilton Beijing Airport, which is just a very short shuttle ride from the airport.
 It’s a Category 5 HHonors property, and free night redemptions cost 40,000 HHonors points.
 For what it’s worth, I don’t see any Points & Money Rewards available.

 I value HHonors points at ~0.4 cents each, so I’d redeem points if the paid rate is above ~$160 or so, which it seems to be for most dates.
-If you are staying at the Hilton, it pays to have the Hilton Honors Ascend Card from American Express, which gives you Gold status for as long as you have the card (and that gets you complimentary club lounge access and/or restaurant breakfast).
+If you are staying at the Hilton, it pays to have the Hilton Honors American Express Surpass® Card, which gives you Gold status for as long as you have the card (and that gets you complimentary club lounge access and/or restaurant breakfast).